Kyusung4698/habitica-todoist-pull/README.md

 ## Run as CLI (NodeJS)

-To run this script locally, you can install it as CLI via npm/yarn/etc.
+To run this script locally (and manually), you can install it as CLI via npm/yarn/etc.
 ```bash
 npm install -g habitica-todoist-pull
 ```